 Where to Get Wood Panels

 If you are lucky enough to have wood working machinery, you can make wood panels yourself, or hire a carpenter to make them for you.
 You can also go to any store that sells wood, purchase a sheet of hardboard (they come in sheets 4′ x 8′) and pay them to cut it up for you into custom sizes.
 The sheets runs about $20 and the charge for cutting will usually be an addional $15 (depends on how many cuts).
 For a reasonable price, then, you can get a stack of wood panels.
 Otherwise you can purchase commercially made wood panels from art stores and online artist supply sites.
 Ampersand makes great panels of good quality.
 They are the only commercial panel company that I know of that properly seals and primes their panels called Gessobord.
 Less expensive versions are available through Dick Blick and other online sites.
 I have recently heard from some artists having delamination issues with the cheaper panels, so if you want quality go with Ampersand.
 Commercial panels can come with or without cradled sides (separate wood applied to the panel to add depth to the sides), and with or without coatings (such as gesso or other primers).

 I have two issues with commercially made wood panels.
 I like to work large and in sizes that are not standard.
 Commercial panels only come in standard sizes, with maximum lengths around 40″ per side.
 If you want a non-standard size or something larger than 40″ there are not many options.
-Some commercial companies offer custom panels, but these may take up to six months (not kidding) to get it to you.
+Some commercial companies offer custom panels, but these may take up to six months (no kidding) to get it to you.
 Commercial panels mostly use hardboard for the painting surface which can get very heavy in large sizes.

 Why is it Important to Prepare A Wood Panel